 If you’re traveling with laptops, tablets and smartphones, pack a power strip so you can charge everything using your cabin’s limited electrical outlets.

-6. Research your ports.
 Cruise lines offer excursions at every destination, but they usually come at premium prices.
 If you’d like to leave the beaten path or explore ports on your own, look into opportunities before you sail.
-Check out guidebooks, go online or ask friends for advice.
+Check out guidebooks and travel websites, or ask friends for advice.

 Unlike airports—where you can pick up numerous free local publications full of tourist information, maps and coupons—cruise ship docks rarely have any materials, so you may find yourself lost and disappointed.